- Open Nov-Mar

 Meet a new set of horses in Chile and set off across a greener landscape, with dense forests.
 There are some exciting river crossings, where the riders travel by boat and the horses swim alongside.
 The ride continues for six days in Chile as far as Tagua Tagua Lake, famous for its floating islands of vegetation.

 You should be a competent rider, confident enough to try out a different style of riding and fit enough for long days in the saddle.
-On the longest days you could ride for up to four hours in the morning and up to four hours in the afternoon.
+On the longest days you could ride for up to seven hours in total.

 You ride two sets of horses – one set in Argentina and another after you cross the border into Chile.
 The horses are Argentine and Chilean Criollos, sure-footed, strong and well-suited to the terrain.

 There are lots of river crossings as well as some steep climbs and descents – all of which can be more demanding if the weather is unkind.